AndrzejKebab/Minecraft-like-Game/README.md

 This branch includes the game version with multithreading implemented using Unity.Jobs and Burst Compiler for optimal performance.
 The implementation is based on the tutorial series available [here](https://www.youtube.com/watch?v=HEqbT-RM4s8&list=PLgji-9GMuqkI77VmFk0Rol4AWKp-OgkGr).

+### Unity Jobs Data Oriented

+This branch is remake of Unity Jobs using Data Oriented Design.

 ### ECS

 This branch includes the game version with multithreading implemented using Unity's Entity Component System (ECS).